 Workable is an excellent tool for this.
-The platform has 700+ templates that you can use and customize with ease.
+The platform has over 1,000 templates that you can use and customize with ease.

 The platform even has a built-in solution for video interviews, which can help you see a candidate’s reaction when you ask for references.
 You can usually tell if they’re uncomfortable or unwilling to hand over names and phone numbers.

 Tip #2 — Ask Questions to a Few Different References

 Don’t just check one reference and assume you’re all set.
 It’s in your best interest to conduct reference checks with at least two or three different sources.
 This will give you a much better understanding of the candidate.